devrohityadav/sample/README.md

+# Run all commands from the root of the project

 # Development Mode:

-- React client runs on port 300
+- React client runs on port 3000
 - Server runs on port 8080

 # How to Start development mode -- Linux